-We anticipate that additional guidance will be available soon regarding the December 2020 legislation.
+Review additional Treasury guidance regarding the December 2020 legislation.

 You must also inform your state’s unemployment insurance office within 30 days if your former employee rejects a rehire offer.
 You’ll need to keep written documentation of your rehire offer, the employee’s rejection and records of your effort to hire a similarly qualified person.